 Several key manufacturing plants for aircraft and aero engines were located in the city (A.V.
 Roe, Ford, Vickers) and it was a Nazi bombing target several times.
 The heaviest raid, known as the Manchester Blitz, on consecutive nights just before Christmas 1940 killed almost 700 with more than 2,000 injured.
-The Maguires managed to lived through those events.
+The Maguires managed to live through those events.
 They also had to deal with the strict wartime rationing and food shortages (which lasted until the early 1950s in Britain).

 It appears they had no more children and by the 1950s they had moved twice in the Manchester area – to Baguley and then Northolt Road, Wythenshaw.
 They later relocated to Warmley Road in the same locality.

 Back in Dublin his family had moved to Bella Street where his dad Thomas Henry Maguire Senior passed away in 1954.